adnantium/leasables/docs/design_decisions.md

   * Minimize the contract details and state information that is public exposed outside the contract.
   * Only the car driver or its owner(s) can interact with any functions on the LeaseAgreement
   * check require() condition in the beginning of each function
-  * Whenever possible, restricted other contracts’ access to the state by making state variables private.
+  * Whenever possible, restricted other contract’s access to the state by making state variables private.
   *

 ### Smart Contract Documentation
-  * document data state expections incoming for each function
+  * document data state expectations incoming for each function
   * document expected end of function data state for each function

-### Autodeprecation and Contract Mortality
+### Auto-deprecation and Contract Mortality
 * LeaseAgreement.sol contract effectively self expire at the end of its term.
 * Funds cannot go in or out of LeaseAgreement contracts once its been completed and settled by the driver & owner.
 The LeaseAgreement has a limit lifespan that it can function within.
 *